plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 Here's how that looks like: I have [TweetDeck](https://tweetdeck.twitter.com/) set with ten columns or so searching Twitter for anyone talking about different topics relevant to Plausible Analytics.

 These topics include Google Analytics, web analytics, alternatives, GDPR, cookie banners, privacy and on and on.
-When someone talks about these topics or asks a question, I can reach out and respond to them when it makes sense.
+When someone talks about these topics or asks a question, I can reach out and respond to them if it makes sense.

 I do the same for Hacker News, Reddit and even for the wider web.
-In many cases, I simply use the native search but I also have tools such as [F5Bot](https://f5bot.com/) setup to send me notifications.
+In many cases, I simply use the native search but I also have tools such as [F5Bot](https://f5bot.com/) set up to send me notifications.

 I basically aim to find people saying mostly negative things about their Google Analytics experience and I then reach out to them telling them how Plausible can make their experience better.